 We Work Remotely is one of the largest platforms for finding and hiring remote workers.
 They post thousands of jobs on their website and have millions of visitors around the world.
 Posting on their website starts at $299 per month and can be upgraded to get featured on their search page.

 Another leading remote work website, Remotive lets employers post jobs starting at $299 per month.
 Membership in the website includes features at Google Jobs and weekly newsletters.
 They also offer discounts for non-profit organizations and companies with three or more job postings.

-Compared to other websites, posting a remote job in AngelList is free.
+Compared to other websites, posting a remote job on AngelList is free.
 Employers only need to create a free account to do this.
-The website aims to create a network of startups and remote employees and help them build their brand.
+The website aims to create a network of startups and remote employees and help them build their brands.
 They also have optional membership fees for employers looking for more features.

 More than a job board, Remote.co also houses resources about remote work, hiring, and managing a distributed workforce.
 They offer a wide range of roles to post including accounting, bookkeeping, and virtual assistant jobs.
 The platform charges $299 to post an ad that is visible for 30 days.

 Aside from job postings, RemoteOK also partners with other websites for additional benefits in remote work.
 Employees can learn how to become a digital nomad via Nomad List.
 Employers, meanwhile, can provide benefits for their remote teams with Safety Wing.
 Posting a single job ad costs $299 with available add-ons for more leads starting at $99.